8th MBBI Congress (The Hague, 2017)

-- Climate-change related conflicts
+- Climate-change-related conflicts

 - Opportunities and challenges for conflict transformation through trauma-informed peacebuilding and restorative justice practices

-MBBI appreciates the contributions of the Congress photographers: Steve Goldsmith, Simone Heuer and Dragos Robatzchi Zaia.
+MBBI appreciates the contributions of the Congress photographers: Steve Goldsmith, Simone Heuer, and Dragos Robatzchi Zaia.

 ROTARY INTERNATIONAL is an organization with an excellent reputation of morality and social commitment.
 It is one of the most influential organizations with a worldwide membership of 1.2 million Rotarians who are also leaders in their and communities.
-District 2241 Romania and Republic of Moldova is part of this global network gathering over 3000 Rotarians in 113 clubs, active in humanitarian services, supporting peace, conflict resolution and prevention and promoting high ethical standards.
+District 2241 Romania and Republic of Moldova is part of this global network gathering over 3000 Rotarians in 113 clubs, active in humanitarian services, supporting peace, conflict resolution, and prevention and promoting high ethical standards.

 PLOWSHARE INSTITUTE (recently nominated for the Nobel Peace Prize) is a catalyst for social change that has been addressing social risks and conflicts for nearly 25 years.
 In partnershi[ with an international advisory council and collaborative agencies on five continents, the Institute staff designs and implements projects that identify and address emerging social needs in order to build a more just and peaceful community.

 S.T.A.R.S.
-Romania aims to promote social peace by training active and informed citizens, encouraging alternative disputes resolution methods, study of society in all its aspects and promotion of entrepreneurship, as a method of individual and social involvement.
+Romania aims to promote social peace by training active and informed citizens, encouraging alternative disputes resolution methods, a study of society in all its aspects and promotion of entrepreneurship, as a method of individual and social involvement.

 5th MBBI Congress (USA, 2012)

 The 5th Annual MBB Congress was held at the Radisson Plaza in Baltimore Maryland, USA on March 1-4, 2012.
 MBB members and supporters from all over the world participated.
-William Ury, co-author of Getting to Yes and co-founder of Harvard’s Program on Negotiation, was honored with the MBB Peacemaker Award.
+William Ury, the co-author of Getting to Yes and co-founder of Harvard’s Program on Negotiation, was honored with the MBB Peacemaker Award.
 Keynote speakers Melanie C. Greenberg (President and CEO, Alliance for Peacebuilding), Sanam Naraghi Anderlini (co-founder of the International Civil Society Action Network), and Abderrahim Foukara (Washington Bureau Chief, Al-Jazeera Satellite Channel) contributed to a weekend few will soon forget.

 4th MBBI Congress (USA, 2011)